 And find out what really goes on under that purge cover.

 This is a 3-day weekend course exploring the parts, functionality, and science behind various types of regulators.
 This is a brand-independent course that will look at general breathing technology.
 This is not a certification course to become a regulator technician.

 - Feb 3rd – 5th, 2023 Sold Out

 The course will be held at Airtech’s home, Gypsy Divers Aquatic Center.

-The course is designed to give you a strong working knowledge in the basic theory and application of regulators and the introduction to common scuba tools, special application tools, diagnostic, and tuning tools.
-This includes a typical service procedure, breakdown of typical parts, types of first and second stage regulators, diagnostic measurements, and typical sounds heard when testing equipment.
+The course is designed to give you a strong working knowledge of the basic theory and application of regulators and the introduction to common scuba, special application, diagnostic, and tuning tools.
+This includes: a typical service procedure, the breakdown of typical parts, types of first and second-stage regulators, diagnostic measurements, and typical sounds heard when testing equipment.

 The course is followed by hands-on disassembly and assembly of different types of regulators, as well as a demonstration on testing and fine-tuning a regulator.

 Ready to get signed up?